As technology shrinks in size and increases in power, making smart wearable accessories that are worn on fingers is becoming less of a challenge.

 Because your fingers have easy-to-sense arteries, some of these devices are also able to gather precise data on your body’s vital signals.
 Then there are others that can be used to unlock your doors or smartphones or even send SOS messages.

 Indistinguishable from regular jewellery in looks, smart rings are gradually edging their way into the mainstream.
 This is our pick of devices that combine fashion and technology into some seriously smart wearables.

 The company is rolling out software updates on a regular basis, too.
-As of May 2018, the ring has more in-depth Alexa integration, and for those times you misplace your smartphone, Motiv will now provide a helping hand with a Find my iPhone function.
+The ring now has more in-depth Alexa integration, and for those times you misplace your smartphone, Motiv will now provide a helping hand with a Find my iPhone function.